Efficient Recovery Learning using Model Predictive Meta-Reasoning: Related Work

 \section{Related Work}

-Two prior works most closely related to ours are: (a) Wang et. al.~\cite{wang2019robust} discover errors due to actuation uncertainty in simulation and learn recoveries by backtracking to a previous state and skipping the successor states.
-By contrast, we focus on state uncertainty, learn recoveries using reinforcement learning (RL) and allow for recovering to any safe state. (b) Pacheck et. al.~\cite{pacheck2019automatic} encode the robot's capabilities in Linear Temporal Logic (LTL) which allows them to suggest additional skills that would make an infeasible task feasible.
+\textbf{Recovery from Failures:} Robotic systems are usually deployed with hand-designed recovery behaviors in the anticipation of failures.
+Common recovery strategies include retrying the previous step~\cite{ebert2018robustness,matsuoka1999dexterous}, backtracking~\cite{wang2019robust} and hand-designed corrective actions~\cite{hsiao2010contact,sundaresan2021untangling}.
+To execute a recovery, it is important to first detect~\cite{rodriguez2010failure,park2016multimodal,Luo2021autonomy,zachares2021interpreting} what kind of failure has happened or is about to happen.
+Pastor et al.~\cite{pastor2012towards} propose Associative Skill Memories which associate stereotypical sensory events with robot movements.
+Parashar et al.~\cite{parashar2021meta} propose an architecture for robot assembly which uses meta-reasoning to identify the cause of a failure and repair the knowledge that caused the failure.
+In all these works, the recovery behaviors are either manually designed, which limits their scalability, or are generated using a heuristic, which limits their complexity and quality.
+By contrast, we learn recovery behaviors with reinforcement learning which offers the possibility of learning complex recoveries.
+Pacheck et al.~\cite{pacheck2019automatic} encode the robot's capabilities in Linear Temporal Logic which allows them to suggest additional skills that would make an infeasible task feasible.
 However, they do not deal with failures due to state uncertainty.

-\textbf{Recovery from Errors} Robotic systems are usually deployed with hand-designed recovery behaviors in the anticipation of failures.
-Common recovery strategies include retrying the previous step~\cite{ebert2018robustness,matsuoka1999dexterous} and hand-designed corrective actions~\cite{hsiao2010contact,sundaresan2021untangling}.
 More recently, there has been interest in learning a policy to recover to a safe state~\cite{thananjeyan2021recovery,wilcox2022ls3}.
-However, these works assume full observability and do not focus on the efficiency of learning.
-To execute a recovery, it is important to first detect~\cite{rodriguez2010failure,park2016multimodal,Luo2021autonomy} what kind of failure has happened or is about to happen.
-Hung et. al.~\cite{hung2021introspective} treat high uncertainty at a state as a sign of potential failure.
-Zachares et. al.~\cite{zachares2021interpreting} deal with uncertainty more directly by maintaining a belief over object types and positions which is updated based on failures.
-Pastor et. al.~\cite{pastor2012towards} propose Associative Skill Memories which associate stereotypical sensory events with robot movements.
-This allows them to detect failures if the observed sensory input diverges from the expected input.
-In all these works, the recovery behaviors are either manually designed, which limits their scalability, or are generated using a heuristic, which limits their complexity.
-By contrast, we learn recovery behaviors with reinforcement learning which offers the possibility of learning complex recoveries.
+However, these works learn a single recovery policy, assume full observability and do not focus on the efficiency of learning.